Macbucheron1/Devops-Template/README.md

 ## 2. Apply CI/CD pipeline

+### CI

+The first CI pipeline we have made is using Github Actions.
+It is triggered on every push on the main branch.
+It run the following steps:

+1. Check the code
+2. Setup Redis
+3. Check if Redis is running
+4. Setup Node.js
+5. Install dependencies
+6. Run the tests for the User API

 ## 3. Configuring and provisioning a virtual environment and run our application using the IaC approach

 ## 4. Building Docker image of our application